 Separately, please also attach in the same email:

-6. Most recent audited financial statements (if not available, attach page one of Form 990)
+6. Most recent audited financial statements (if not available, attach most recent Form 990)

-Submit your application via email to email@example.com on or before Thursday, December 3, 2015, by 5:00 p.m.
-EST. All applicants will receive email confirmation of receipt within three business days of submitting the application.
+Submit your application via email to email@example.com on or before November 15, 2016 by 5:00 p.m.
+EST. All applicants will receive email confirmation of receipt within four business days of submitting the application.

 If you have questions about this grant, please e-mail us at firstname.lastname@example.org.